Does Judaism Have a Salve for Moral Injury? – Part I

 I’ve been searching for a way to do it up here.
 I see so many veteran-run programs, but I’m concerned about their capability when they don’t operate under the guidance of trained professionals.
 There is such a shortage of mental health providers to begin with, and I think we often assume that the relative authority of a fellow veteran telling you “it’s okay” is what is needed in healing.

 I’m not so sure.
 “You did what you had to do” is a frequent refrain in veterans circles.
-But veterans know that from the time the lead flew that they “did what they had to do” If it has any value in terms of absolution or self-forgiveness, I don’t know that I see it.
+But veterans know that from the time the lead flies that they “did what they had to do.”
+If it has any restorative value in terms of absolution or self-forgiveness, I don’t know that I see it.
 Don’t get me wrong, it’s very therapeutic to air grievances in a “circle of hate and discontent.”
 A former squad leader and beloved friend lead a stogie circle by the same name during OIF, and I think it helped keep dudes grounded in the midst of the shit.
 But domestically, the accompanying echo chamber of gallows humor and reinforcement that they are an isolated group (and I have no empirical data to support this) can just as often be a hindrance.

 Anecdotally, I like the Veterans Court mentor model a little better.
 Like an Alcoholics Anonymous sponsor, the mentor is someone who ostensibly has their shit together at least incrementally better than their charge.
 I think we do the most good not just by being able to relate, but also by being able to issue some of our strength on loan.
 Something as simple as being able to give a reference for a job goes a long way.
 We’re conditioned to submit to authority, and that authority doesn’t have to be further along the tracks, just able to send the elevator back down a floor or two.